snudler6/time-travel/README.rst

 * **Your test takes 5 seconds to run**.
 That's a no-no.
 * ``time.sleep()`` promises that the process will sleep ``x`` seconds **at most**.
-This test might fail randomly, depends on how sensitive your state machine is.
+This test might fail randomly, depending on how sensitive your state machine is.

 There's nothing worse than a heisenbuild (well, perhaps a **SLOW** heisenbuild).